openjournals/joss-reviews/.buffy/templates/post-review_checklist.md

 ## Editor Tasks Prior to Acceptance
 - [ ] Read the text of the paper and offer comments/corrections (as either a list or a PR)
 - [ ] Check the references in the paper for corrections (e.g. capitalization)
+- [ ] Check that the archive title, author list, version tag, and the license are correct
 - [ ] Set archive DOI with ``@editorialbot set <DOI here> as archive``
 - [ ] Set version with ``@editorialbot set <version here> as version``
 - [ ] Double check rendering of paper with ``@editorialbot generate pdf``